SaiyajinK/Minimal-Dark-for-Steam/README.md

 ![steamwebhelper_VEQLq2SaF8](https://github.com/user-attachments/assets/45340ccc-dcd9-4051-b285-812a11b9d0fa) <br>

-Note: the accent color does not apply on the webkit.
-So I set the store color with Steam's default color (the light blue `#1a9fff`).

 ## `📸 Compact mode + friends 📸` <br>

 I also recommend grouping contacts by games.
 How to do this ? <br>